vladimirxah/Yandex-Yellow/README.md

 # Yandex-Yellow
-Private Repo for store all my white-branch stuff
+Private Repo for store all my yellow-branch stuff